 How to be a Good Friend at School

 There are many lessons that provide a framework for uncovering the traits of a good friend.
 It is important, too, that educators allow opportunities for students to practice friendship skills both in face-to-face classrooms as well as virtual platforms.
 With many schools now offering remote learning options to students of all grade levels, we must consider how identity and friendship relate in the digital age and provide context for these students as well.

-This lesson will support students working in classrooms or remotely with activities that invite them to examine their own desirable friendship traits as well as the qualities they wish to see in others.
+This lesson will support students working with activities that invite them to examine their own desirable friendship traits as well as the qualities they wish to see in others.

 How to be a Good Friend: Lesson Instructions